Upcoming Irish Wolfhound Events

 And to show that dog shows aren't always so serious, here is a little light entertainment for your viewing pleasure.
 This is a Video of Aine, Sorcha, Stella, and Nora playing cowboys during the team class at the Rocky Mountain Irish Wolfhound Club's Specialty.

 If you've been considering adding an Irish Wolfhound to your family we recommend familiarizing yourself with the health and longevity concerns of the breed.
 Spend plenty of time researching both the breed and breeders.
 If you have additional questions not answered on these pages, or just want to meet some hounds, please feel free to email us, we're happy to provide guidance and the opportunity to spend time with the hounds.
-And if you're chatting with a breeder and they say bile acid screening for liver shunt is not necessary, because they "don't have liver shunt" in their lines, or because "its too stressful for the puppies" PLEASE run hard and fast in the opposite direction.
-Breeders who care about you, and your new life with your puppy, will not neglect liver shunt testing.
-It is a horrific defect, both for the owner and the puppy.
-If you want to know how bad it can get, check out Muirne and Scarlett's page.

-Reputable breeders can be hard to find, they typically don't advertise on puppyfind.
-A few have a website you can go to for information, but most do not advertise at all.
+We only rarely and selectively breed so we may not be your first choice when looking for a hound, however I do know many breeders in our community and can direct you to one who is both reputable and will have puppies available soon.
+If you are looking for a puppy then please visit the page "Muirne & Liver Shunt" before deciding on a breeder.
+It is important breeders screen their breeding stock for hereditary diseases, but it is negligent if they place a puppy in a home without first screening for liver shunt.
+Please take a few minutes to understand this hereditary condition and don't be afraid to demand breeders screen.
+If a breeder tells you they don't screen because its not a problem, go elsewhere for a puppy, there isn't a breeding line of Irish Wolfhounds that isn't at risk of producing a shunt puppy.
+Reputable breeders aren't easy to find, they typically don't advertise on puppyfind.
+A few have a website you can go to for information on their hounds, but most do not advertise at all.
 This means if you find yourself considering a breeder advertising through puppy selling sites you should proceed with caution.
 As members of the Irish Wolfhound Club of America we commit to being stewards of our breed.
 This means doing our best to produce hounds that meet the standard, are sound, healthy when bred, and are free of obviously inheritable diseases.
 We work not to exploit our breed.
 The breeding and showing of Irish Wolfhounds should be about perpetuating the breed, not populating it.
 We should work to bring the best forward with each successive generation.
-This means breeding responsibly, and in the best interest of the puppy AND the new owner.
-Reputable breeders will not do the following:
+This means breeders acting responsibly, both in the best interest of the puppy AND the best interest of the new owner will not do the following:

 - They will not advertise on internet sites set up specifically for the commercial sale of puppies.

-- They will want a premise check prior to sending you the puppy.
+- They will want a premise check of your house prior to sending you the puppy.
 This entails an experienced wolfhound owner coming over, visiting with you, discussing where the pup will sleep, eat, how many hours a day he'll be left alone, and where he will exercise and play.
 They will give advice on fencing, stairs, and positioning of furniture.
 They'll help you identify things in your home that may present a danger to your new puppy, or be at danger FROM your new puppy!
 Like that antique quilt made by Grandma.

 - They will provide certification of health testing done prior to breeding, and completed by veterinarians specializing in those aspects of health.
 The standard should be heart, hips, elbows and eyes.